carbon-design-system/design-system-website/src/content/components/button/style.md

 ### Recommended

-The following specs are not built into any of the Button components but are recommended by design as the proper amount of space to distance Buttons should be from one another.
+The following specs are not built into any of the Button components but are recommended by design as the proper distance between Buttons.

 | Attribute                       | Property                  | px / rem  | Spacing token |
 |---------------------------------|---------------------------|-----------|---------------|